A descendant of the prized, regal Borzoi breed, the Silken Windhound appears as a smaller, lighter version of its parent breed.

 The easier it is for you, the better prepared you’ll be, and your fluffy new friend will thank you for it.

-If you are thinking of bringing a Silken Windhound home, the first thing you should consider is that the Silken is an active animal which requires plenty of exercise, so a yard is a plus if you have one.
+If you are thinking of bringing a Silken Windhound home, the first thing you should consider is that the Silken is an active animal that requires plenty of exercise, so a yard is a plus if you have one.

 If you don’t have yard space you will need to be extra vigilant in walking every day, the Silken Windhound makes an excellent jogging companion.